 5. Set Boundaries With Your Family And Friends

-This is pivotal not only to your success at working from home, but to your personal relationships!
+This is pivotal not only to your success at working from home but to your personal relationships as well!

 In the beginning, though, you need to be careful to set a tone for your family and friends as well as good work habits for yourself.